Accent or specimen tree in the Florida Keys. Buffer plantings.

 Can be grown from de-pulped seed.
 Place container in light shade or full sun.

-Widely planted outside of its historical range in South Florida and escaping from cultivation and invading hammocks in conservation areas along the coast.
+Widely planted outside of its historical range in South Florida.
+Escaping from cultivation and sometimes invading hammocks in conservation areas along the coast.
 It is listed as endangered by the state of Florida.

 Roger L. Hammer